Nutelladroid/FlickSetter/README.md

 ## Description

 Script for RLBot which places blue team as dribble attacker and orange as defender.
 If ball touches ground defender gets a goal.
+Based on state setter by Kaiyotech.

 ### Requirements